Get in the Game!

 Well, in Britain, we don't have the big stadiums -- though we do now have our own dedicated baseball centre at Farnham Park near Slough, opened in July 2013 -- and pitchers and batters here are not quite so scary.
 But we do have baseball clubs all around the country with adult teams (primarily men but women are also welcome) and with youth teams at different age levels.
 These teams play in leagues that range from social and recreational to very competitive, and most clubs will welcome new players and teach them the game.

 There are also Regional and National Academies for youth baseball players, open to anyone aged 10-25 who wants to attend.
 You can find dates and details in the Events section on the BSUK website or on the Academy Page.

-This is now the closed season for outdoor baseball, but many of our clubs run indoor training sessions over the winter, designed in many cases for players who are new to the game and who want to give it a try.
+The 2014 outdoor baseball has now started but some clubs or organisations still run sessions designed for players who are new to the game and who want to give it a try.

 Co-ed slowpitch softball is a recreational, social and enjoyable game that's easy to learn and play, even for people who are not “athletes” or don't have much experience of team sports – and the game offers particular opportunities for women.